MostafaOmar98/python-spanner-issue/README.md

 Here is what happens when client attempts to use the deleted session

 **Client:** Request a session from the pool
-**PingingPool:** Returns the deleted session (unaware that it was deleted since there are no checks on existence at get time)
+**PingingPool:** Returns the deleted session (unaware that it was deleted since there are no checks on existence at get time if the `ping_after` time didn't get surpassed)
 **Client:** Attempts to use the deleted session, receives `404 Session NotFound`, gracefully returns the session to the pool (Client doesn't differentiate between `Session NotFound` errors and any other errors)
 **PingingPool:** Puts the deleted session back into the pool, **refreshes the `ping_after` timestamp**, making future `ping` attempts useless since from the pool's POV, the session was recently used.